InfinatechLTD/careology-task-ui/README.md

 > Implement drag and drop

 No time, but perhaps using the [React DnD](https://react-dnd.github.io/react-dnd/about) library may help.

+> Responsive Layout

+I did not have time to do this, but would have used media queries

 ## Things I Would Have Liked to Have Done